 Yes, we get paid but not commensurate with the salaries we would bring in if we were in the world of business and commerce.
 What?
 Some say that we wouldn't be able to work there, however, if it weren't for the creativity and intelligence and ability of teachers, even in elite schools, few would be working out there in the real world either.

-Page 2 of 2 - Please do not let bullies badger your legislators into taking a stand against teachers' constitutional rights of free speech and the freedom to choose how we spend our salary "unprotected" from people who would like to see Kansas education destroyed.
+Please do not let bullies badger your legislators into taking a stand against teachers' constitutional rights of free speech and the freedom to choose how we spend our salary "unprotected" from people who would like to see Kansas education destroyed.